syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/card/style.md

 ## Including a title or caption for the image

-Use the following CSS to Include a title or caption for the image.
+Use the following CSS to include a title or caption for the image.

 ```css
 .e-card .e-card-image .e-card-title {